ti-cortex-m4/demo-java-reactive-streams-old/part3.md

 ```

-The following code sample demonstrates an asynchronous _Subscriber_ that _pulls_ items one by one and logs received events.
-This asynchronous _Subscriber_ executes its methods _onSubscribe_, _onNext_, _onError_, _onComplete_ in a separate thread.
-The thread-safe, non-blocking _ConcurrentLinkedQueue_ transfers the signals from the Publisher’s thread to the Subscriber’s thread.
-The _AtomicBoolean_ mutex ensures that the signals are executed _serially_ even if they are executed asynchronously.
-The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.
+The following code sample demonstrates an asynchronous Subscriber that _pulls_ items one by one.
+Its structure is similar to the synchronous Subscriber discussed earlier.
+The main difference is that the Subscriber's _onSubscribe_, _onNext_, _onError_, _onComplete_ methods are not processed in the Publisher's thread, but in another thread in a given Executor.

+<sub>The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.</sub>

 ```